one-bash/one.bash/README.md

 - Manage shell scripts, completions, aliases by [modules](#modules).
 Support custom modules.
 - Easy to share and reuse executable files, sub commands, configs and modules by [repo](#onerepos).
 Read [one.share][].
 - Support custom repo and multiple repos.
 Managed by [`ONE_REPOS`](#onerepos).
-- Manage commands under scope.
+- Manage commands under your own scope.
 Like `a <cmd>` to invoke command that no worry about duplicated in `PATH`.
 Read the [ONE_SUB Commands](./docs/advanced-usage/one-sub-cmd.md).
 - Support custom one.bash.
 Read [ONE_CONF](#oneconf).
 - Support [bash-it][].
-You can use one.bash commands to manage bash-it's aliases/completions/plugins.
+You can use `one` commands to manage bash-it's aliases/completions/plugins.
 Read [bash-it.md](./docs/advanced-usage/bash-it.md).
 - Support [Fig][].
 Read [fig.md](./docs/advanced-usage/fig.md).

 ## Environments

-- ✅ iTerm2 (Terminal.app compatible)
+- ✅ iTerm2
+- ✅ Terminal.app
 - ✅ MacOS Intel Arch
 - ✅ MacOS ARM Arch
 - ✅ Linux/Unix system